arrow arrow

 The garden was 2 to 3 acres in size and tilled by a neighboring farmer in an exchange of favors.
 The ground tended to be clay and hard to work.
 Seaweed would be hauled up from the lake and spread over the dirt in an attempt to improve the land.
 Wood was gathered from the area around the home.
 The porch was enclosed to privide an additional living area.
 A room was also added.
 Clarence brought the lumber.
 Ed Welsh helped dig the foundation and build the room.
 Water was originally retrieved from the lake by bucket.
 The shore was steep and this was difficult.
 In an attempt to obtain safer drinking water, Harvey sank round drainage pipes vertically, one on top of the other, into the ground until they reached below water level.
 This was close to a marshy area.
 A bucket was lowered into the water and pulled up with a stick.
 It was felt that the natural filtration of the soil around the pipes would help cleanse the water.
 This was eventually replaced by a well in the same location that was hand driven into the ground and had a hand pump on top.
 Harvey Miller, Clarence Miller and Ed Welsh worked together to make the well.
 The house would be north on Clairmont and on the west side of the road.
 Originally the first house, it is now probably the third or fourth house down the road because the vacant land between Bennett Lake Road and the lake house has been developed.
 Bennett, Lobdell and Silver lakes are all connected bodies of water.
 Lobdell Lake is the northern body of water.
 The body of water the lake house faces was a winding stream until a dam was put up for a mill in Argentine.

 Going further north on Clairmont Drive you come to a short road that goes west.
 This road is now called County Line Road.
 Harvey Miller had reached an agreement with the County to clear timber for a road there.
 This is were wood was gathered for stoves and heating the house.
-An attempt was made to gather as much "squaw wood" as possible because much of the wood was green.
+An attempt was made to gather as much "squaw wood" as possible.
 Squaw wood are those branches below the forest canopy that have died and are reachable from the ground.

 A recollection of the lake place by Eldon Coller: The military would buy horses and those that were rejected were sold to the public and a lot of farmers would buy them.
 A neighboring farmer, Nurme, purchased a couple of these horses and Harvey was over helping him tame them.
 Harvey got kicked in the thigh on the front of his leg in the heavy muscle area.
 In time "proud" (dead) flesh developed due to the deep bruising.
 Holes developed in the flesh of his leg that looked like "holes in a bowling ball" and they covered a 10-12 inch area.
 Alice would use boric acid to irrigate the injury and remove the dead flesh.
 Though Harvey recovered, from that point on he always had a limp.